thea-leake/crisp/README.md

-Thea's Lisp implementation loosely built around  the build your own lisp book http://www.buildyourownlisp.com/ by Daniel Holden.
+My Lisp implementation loosely built around the build your own lisp book http://www.buildyourownlisp.com/ by Daniel Holden.

+As of right now it is pretty much just an infix notation calculator using cons cells..

 #Build: